okids/sparkify/README.md

 Detailed explanation can be found on Medium link [here](NA).

 ## Licensing, Authors, and Acknowledgements  <a name="licensingauthorsandacknowledgements"></a>
-Thanks to [udacity](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) for providing the data and jupyter notebook workspace for this Sparkify Project
+Thanks to [udacity](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) for providing the data and workspace for this Sparkify Project